-Generally, a bookkeeper is responsible for recording daily financial transactions (money going in and out of a business) and properly categorizing those transactions.
+Generally, a bookkeeper is responsible for recording daily financial transactions (money going in and out of business) and correctly categorizing those transactions.

-How much can a bookkeeper expect to make starting out?
+How much can a bookkeeper expect to make starting?

 How can someone become a bookkeeper?

-I wouldn’t say that “anyone” can become a bookkeeper; you definitely need certain skills, but they are not what you may think and most can be taught.
+I wouldn’t say that “anyone” can become a bookkeeper; you need specific skills, but they are not what you may think and most can be taught.
 Surprisingly, “advanced math skills” are NOT necessary!

-In my free course, you find out the 7 character traits of a great bookkeeper, The two that can’t be taught are; #1 – an eye for detail.
+In my free course, you find out the seven character traits of a great bookkeeper, the two that can’t be taught are; #1 – an eye for detail.

 The accounting/bookkeeping software does all the math for you, but you need that eye for detail to be able to spot when something isn’t right) #2 – Having a Caring Personality.

 Believe it or not, bookkeeping is first and foremost a relationship business.